The thymus gland: moderator of the immune system

 - Eat fresh fruits and vegetables, preferably organic.

 - Ensure your diet is as natural as possible.
-Avoiding prepared meals that are high in saturated fats, preservatives, refined sugars, etc.
+Avoid pre-cooked and ultra-processed meals that are high in saturated fats, preservatives, refined sugars, etc.

 - Consume foods that are rich in vitamin E, such as avocados and wheat germ.